davebenson/doom4-walkthrough/README.md

 The right-hand cave has a suit of armor and an Automap.

 The left-hand cave has a green teleporter to a treasure room of sorts with Codex Entry "Artifacts / Slayer's Testament #2".
-You could teleport back, but instead look for the exit corridor and find another Codex Entry "Environments / Kadingir Sanctum" and Elite Guard #3.
+You could teleport back, but instead look for the exit corridor and find another Codex Entry "Environments / Kadingir Sanctum" and ELITE GUARD 6.3.

 Finish the detour by following the corridor and using the yellow lift to cross the chasm.
 If you go straight, then left, you should see the stairs leading down to Rune Challenge #2 (and a suit of armor).